 In general, the reviewed model has a mixture of favorable features and shortcomings when compared with real-world behavior of type 304 stainless steel.
 The formulations that govern the stresses R and D provide kinematic and isotropic hardening effects to both LCF and TMF cases with levels of intensity proportionally appropriate.
 In the broader sense of adapting the model to non-isothermal cases, the Miller model and its handling (or lack thereof) of direct temperature dependencies was not an issue with ANSYS correctly mediating the ongoing boundary condition changes.
-Additionally, TMF load cases infer a slower mechanical strain rate versus LCF, and the difference in the UCF data was an order of magnitude in this case.
-Poor correlation between simulations and the UCF isothermal data yet better observed correlation with the TMF data is indicative of a strain rate dependency that directly affects accuracy.
-Simulation response of LCF at 593°C properly correlates with the historical data, but hardly differs from the response of the 600°C cases with a higher strain rate.
-The simulation of higher strain rate LCF cases, of course, showed wide variation from the experimental response.
-Though mentioned in the follow-up to the original Miller paper, this strain rate sensitivity may prove to be less moderate than previously anticipated.
+Additionally, TMF load cases generally infer a slower mechanical strain rate versus LCF, and the difference in the UCF data was an order of magnitude in this case.
+Poor correlation between simulations and the UCF isothermal data yet better observed correlation with the TMF data may be indicative of a strain rate dependency effect.
+Mentioned in the follow-up to the original Miller paper, this sensitivity may prove to be less moderate than previously anticipated.

 In order for this particular viscoplasticity model to be useful in life prediction methodologies, increased accuracy in the stress/strain states encountered well beyond the first few cycles will be necessary.
-Though Miller's original model was initially designed to handle materials that show significant work hardening, there appears to be insufficient ability to handle eventual reversal of hardening effects.
-The model itself is capable of this behavior with slowly decreasing drag stress, but it seems that the values passed from state to state are very small compared to what is necessary to impact the overall behavior.
-This presents a considerable shortcoming in regard to accuracy in later cycles, especially for loadings with a high degree of plasticity that are expected to weaken and fail quickly.
+Though Miller's original model was initially designed for materials that show significant work hardening, there appears to be no sufficient ability to handle eventual softening.
+The model itself is capable of this behavior with slowly decreasing drag stress, but it seems that the values passed from state to state are very small compared to what is necessary to affect the overall behavior.
+This presents a considerable shortcoming in regard to accuracy in later cycles.
 For every case examined during this study, hardening became qualitatively negative after only a few cycles in the test specimens, but continued on indefinitely in simulation.

 Inspection of individual simulation cycles indicates general agreement with experiments in terms of hysteretic energy and stress states accompanying strain end levels.
 It is clear however, that the yield surface shapes differ greatly.
-The propensity of the simulation software to separate behavior into clear elastic and plastic regimes causes appreciable differences in response when appropriate levels of plasticity are not encountered in the load condition.
+The propensity of the simulation software to separate behavior into clear elastic and plastic regimes causes appreciable differences in response when a high level of plasticity is not encountered in the load condition.